refcell/lice/README.md

 ## Attribution

-Much of this work is based off of [lic][lic-repo], an spdx license generator binary that isn't extensible as a library.
+Much of this work is based off of [lic][lic-repo], an spdx license generator binary that can't be used as a library.
 The adapted [`lice`][crates.io] crate extends the SPDX "API" to provide more verbose license fetching methods.
 Big h/t to the creators of [lic][lic-repo] especially [SigureMo][sig-mo]